 In May 2017, the Company's shareholders approved the 2017 Stock Incentive Plan (the "2017 SIP") under which employees, independent contractors, and non-employee directors may be granted stock options, restricted stock, deferred stock awards, and stock appreciation rights, any of which may or may not require the satisfaction of performance objectives.
 Vesting requirements are determined by the Compensation Committee of the Board of Directors.
-The Company reserved 750,000 shares for issuance under the 2017 SIP, of which approximately 100,000 shares remain available for future grants as of April 1, 2023.
+The Company reserved 750,000 shares for issuance under the 2017 SIP.